 During software development, there are many factors, which need to keep in mind.
-Every business comes with certain risk and it applies in the software industry as well.
+Every business comes with certain risks and it applies in the software industry as well.
 Being aware of the risk is not enough.
 A project manager must also be ready if certain critical situations arise.
 This is where risk management comes.
 Risk is something, which could happen and cause some loss or threaten the progress of the project.
 To avoid such loss we create a “Risk Management” plan.

 What is Risk Management?

-Risk management is the process of identifying, analyzing and controlling the risks during and before the software development.
+Risk management is the process of identifying, analyzing, and controlling the risks during and before the software development.
 Let us understand those terms thoroughly:

 1. Risk Identification

 This is the first step in risk management.
 It is the process of identifying the risk in project development.
 It also includes documenting those risks along with the characteristics.

 The process is constant and carried throughout the project development.
 As the project evolves, we get to know it better.
 We can explore and identify more unvisited or hidden risks.
 This phase helps in two types of risk:

 - Product Risk: A risk, which may arise due to functionality or unable to meet user expectations.